Travel guide

 How many GB to get depending on the type of trip

 Calculating your data is easier than it seems if you think about your daily routine.
-A trip to Brazil usually combines constant maps, messaging, social media, and some streaming in the hotel.
+A trip to Brazil usually combines constant maps, messaging, social media, and some streaming at the hotel.
 The good news is that almost all hotels, hostels, and cafes offer WiFi, so your eSIM mainly covers on-the-go use.
 Here's a realistic guide based on traveler profile.

-• Two-week trip: 8-10 GB for maps, WhatsApp, photos, and daily browsing.
+• Two-week trip: Between 8 and 10 GB for maps, WhatsApp, photos, and daily browsing.

-• Trip with lots of video or connection sharing: add 2-3 GB extra for the hotspot feature.
+• Trip with lots of video or connection sharing: Add 2-3 GB extra for the hotspot feature.

 How to activate your eSIM with the QR code